diegocomesana/factable/README.md

-# factable
+# Factable

-A nodejs test case generation and managment tool
+A test case generation and managment tool for nodejs babel transpiled projects.